borntofrappe/fullstack-d3/README.md

 */
 ```

-I decided to use a `.reduce()` function instead of looping through the data with a `.forEach` loop as in the book, but the logic is the same: loop through the dataset, and include the country code if the item describes the chosen metric.
+I decided to use `.reduce()` instead of looping through the data with a `.forEach` loop as in the book, but the logic is the same: loop through the dataset, and include the country code if the item describes the chosen metric.

 ```js
 if (curr["Series Name"] === metric) {